tdawes93/arsenal-quiz/README.md

 #### Returning Visitor Expectations

-- As a returning visitor I want:
+- As a returning/frequent visitor I want:

     - To continue to enjoy the quiz even after multiple attempts.
     - To find the saved League Table and try and beat the highscores.
     - To share my high-score on social media.

-#### Frequent Visitor Expectations

-- As a frequent visitor I want:

-    - T

 ### Structure